1971 in the Vietnam War: July

 The U.S. Embassy reported "serious concern" regarding the welfare of children fathered by U.S. servicemen, particularly Black servicemen.
-The Embassy estimated that the number of children in South Vietnamese orphanages was between 350 to 400, while the South Vietnamese Ministry of Social Welfare estimated that a further 10-15,000 mixed race children were living with their families.
+The Embassy estimated that the number of children in South Vietnamese orphanages was between 350 and 400, while the South Vietnamese Ministry of Social Welfare estimated that a further 10–15,000 mixed race children were living with their families.